 PROPOSED ACTION PLAN AND PROJECTED USE OF FUNDS - FY 2017-2018

 Sandy City will submit to the Dept. Housing and Urban Development the proposed Annual Action Plan and allocation of FY 2017-2018 Community Development Block Grant Funds.
-The City intends to allocate approximately $350,000 in new entitlement CDBG funds, for the 2017-2018 CDBG Program year beginning July 1, 2017.
+The City intends to allocate $382,364.00 in new entitlement CDBG funds and reallocate $16,023.49 in un-programmed funds, for the 2017-2018 CDBG Program year beginning July 1, 2017.
 These funds come from the United States Department of Housing and Urban Development (HUD) under Title I of the Housing and Community Development Act of 1974, as amended.
 These funds are to be used for carrying out one of three broad national objectives: benefit to low and moderate income families, aid in the prevention or elimination of slums or blight, or meet other community development needs having a particular urgency.

 PROPOSED ACTION PLAN AND COMMUNITY DEVELOPMENT OBJECTIVES